railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 	defined period.
 	In such a case the contract is represented by a pricelist for that specific customer.

-	The pricelist is linked in the :guilabel:`Properties` tab of the customer's :guilabel:`Partner` form, so that it is brought up whenever anything is bought from or sold to this partner (depending on whether it's a purchase or sales agreement).
+	The pricelist is linked in the :guilabel:`Sales and Purchases` tab of the :guilabel:`Customers` form, so that it is brought up whenever anything is bought from or sold to this partner (depending on whether it's a purchase or sales agreement).
 	Open ERP automatically selects the price based on this agreed pricelist.